YanuarArif/ide-config/Rules.md

 ## Rules

-# 🚀 AI Agent Rules for Coding (Next.js + Tailwind + shadcn/ui + Bun)
+# 🚀 AI Agent Rules for Coding (Next.js + Tailwind + shadcn/ui + npm)

-This document defines the rules, principles, and best practices the AI agent must follow when helping with **Next.js, Tailwind CSS, shadcn/ui, and Bun projects**.
+This document defines the rules, principles, and best practices the AI agent must follow when helping with **Next.js, Tailwind CSS, shadcn/ui, and npm projects**.

 ---